zmanian/gaia/spec.md

  - value: `ValidatorBond.PubKey`

-When the set of all validators needs to be determined from the group of all candidates, the top 100 candidates, sorted by GlobalStakeShares can be retrieved from this sorting without the need to retrieve the entire group of candidates.
+When the set of all validators needs to be determined from the group of all candidates, the top candidates, sorted by GlobalStakeShares can be retrieved from this sorting without the need to retrieve the entire group of candidates.

+### New Validators

+Any new validator who is to join the validator set must have enough stake to not exceed the previous smallest validator by at least 5% before replacing them in the validator set.

 ### Validators getting kicked

 Unbonding of an entire validator-candidate to a temporary liquid account occurs under the scenarios:
+ - not enough stake to be within the validator set
  - the owner unbonds all of their staked tokens
  - validator liveliness issues
  - crosses a self-imposed safety threshold
    - minimum number of tokens staked by owner
    - minimum ratio of tokens staked by owner to delegator tokens

-When this occurs delegator's tokesn do not unbond to their personal wallets but begin the unbonding process to a pool where they must then transact in order to withdraw to their respective wallets.
+When this occurs delegator's tokens do not unbond to their personal wallets but begin the unbonding process to a pool where they must then transact in order to withdraw to their respective wallets.
 The following unbonding will use the following queue element